wxyz-abcd/node-haxball/README.md

 #### 💻 Usage on Browser

   - NOTE: Usage on Browser currently relies on our <a href="https://abc-haxball-proxy.up.railway.app">proxy server</a>.
 (Will expire at the end of each month and not work for several days.)
-  - If you do not wish to use proxy server (which has some limitations), you will need our browser extension to change headers. (look at haxballOriginModifier project.)
+  - If you do not wish to use proxy server (which has some limitations), you will need our browser extension to change headers. (look at our <a href="https://github.com/wxyz-abcd/node-haxball/tree/main/haxballOriginModifier">haxballOriginModifier project</a>.)
   - <a href="https://abc-haxball-proxy.infinityfreeapp.com/?no_proxy_server=true">Alternate URL</a> (No proxy server yet.)
   - Moreover; if you have a custom backend server for Haxball, you can use it with this API too.